microsoft/CopilotAdventures/Adventures/3-Advanced/The-Gridlock-Arena-of-Mythos.md

 - Ensure efficient algorithms to handle the battle dynamics.
 Ask GitHub Copilot/Chat, "How can I make this code more readable and maintainable?".
 - The program should have 100% test coverge.
 Use the /tests command in GitHub Copilot Chat.

-### Getting Started

-- Ensure that you have both the [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) and [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extensions installed and are signed in to GitHub in VS Code.

 ### Summary of High-Level Tasks to Perform

 1. Use a console application to render the output.